The Beginner's Guide to Growing Weed

-As far as watering cannabis by hand goes, it sounds pretty simple.
-Manually delivering the correct amount of water to the plant and counting the seconds in the head to calculate how much water each plant receives.
-Also, don’t forget watering cycles have to be timed in the right way.
-Now, does it sound simple at all?
+Watering cannabis by hand sounds pretty simple.
+Manually delivering the correct amount of water to the plant and counting the time in your head to calculate how much water each plant receives.
+You also need to time watering cycles in the right way.

 The main issue with hand-watering is human error.
-Adding too much (or too little) water and nutrients and watering plants not according to the schedule can’t do any great job helping the plants grow - quite the opposite!
-That’s why growers should consider getting an automated irrigation system.
+Adding too much (or too little) water and nutrients and losing track of a proper watering schedule affects the plants’ ability to grow.
+That’s why growers should strongly consider investing in an automated irrigation system.
 The quicker, the better.

 Drip irrigation is one of the simplest and most effective ways to automate the process of watering cannabis and feeding plants with nutrients.
 Relying on low pressure and volume, it automatically delivers water and nutrients to the plant’s root system in a precise and regulated fashion.
 Irrigation can be of two types — bottle and drip line.

 Advantages of drip irrigation:

 - Removes the need to water plants manually

 For a novice grower, hand-watering is the way to go.
 However, if you have plants to grow more quality weed in larger quantities and collect greater harvests, you should definitely consider investing in drip irrigation.Find out more about cannabis irrigation

 amounts of ganja, yah?
 Winston